 Source #3 Skylights

 Some homeowners absolutely love having a skylight.
 It adds a special detail to the house and also light and warmth in sunny days.
 But during rainy and snowy days, your skylight can turn into a primary source of leaks.
 The good news is that if your skylight is the reason of leaks then you can spot it really quickly and check it for cracks or installment problems.

 Gutters help to get the water from your roof and if they for some reason can’t perform that function then the rainwater will stay on the roof and leaks will be inevitable.
 Especially during fall, gutters get clogged with very easily.
 So, when you notice leaks in the house, quickly check your gutters and clean it if necessary.

 Source #5 Broken Chimney

-Chimney is basically a big hole on your roof and a perfect place for water to pool and if that water stays there for too long then it can seep into your house.
-If you see leaks on your ceiling or walls then keep in mind that chimneys can cause it too so, check them as well.
+The chimney is basically a big hole on your roof and a perfect place for water to pool.
+If that water stays there for too long, then it can seep into your house.
+If you see leaks on your ceiling or walls, then keep in mind that chimneys can cause it too, so check them as well.

 Now that you know where to look, your task becomes easier.
 You don’t have to inspect the whole roof to find the leak spot, look at the common places first.
 And if you need the leak fixed or repaired, give Roof Repair Specialist a call today!